apache/camel-kamelets/README.md

 **NOTE**: Camel K (and other sub-projects) will only use a specific version of this Kamelet catalog.
 Refer to the release notes of the sub-project for more information.

-Documents and guides about Kamelets can be found in the [Apache Camel K documentation](https://camel.apache.org/camel-k/latest/kamelets/kamelets.html).
+Documents and guides about Kamelets can be found in the [Kamelets User and Developer Guides](https://camel.apache.org/camel-k/latest/kamelets/kamelets.html).

 ## Guidelines for contributions